 Most portions of the property occur within 5 km of the Trans Labrador Highway and/or 5 km of tidewater, providing excellent access to the property for exploration and development activities.
-The Company is planning a modest reconnaissance program of prospecting, spectrometer surveys, mapping and lithogeochemical sampling for the up-coming field season.
+The Company has carried out a modest reconnaissance program of prospecting, mapping and lithogeochemical sampling in this area.
+Compilation of this work and assay data for samples collected will lead to evaluation and planning for future work on this property.